 Key Ingredients of a Regenerative Business

 If you understand how living systems work then the principles of something that is alive are like a regenerative business.
 There are 7 first principles of regeneration on a business scale.
 First, you have to see things as a whole which involves the process of something.
 Secondly, there has to be an understanding of the essence of that whole.
 The third thing involves the potential of something since you have seen the whole.
 The fourth principle is developing the potential of that whole.
 The fifth thing is nesting in something with everyone having a different role to play in a company.
-The sixth thing is the idea that scaling is not what matters, but learning to realize what is the core thing that will change everything is how a business should operate.
+The sixth thing is the idea that scaling is not what matters, but learning to realize that the core thing that will change everything is how a business should operate.
 The last aspect is regeneration is always based on the feel and works based on the context.
 The feel is just the vibe that becomes the design of the company.

 The mindset of how you build a company is affecting how people regenerate their business.
 The biggest thing that you learn when regenerating a business is that you need business culture.
 By using that regenerative business scale process you are enhancing, creating, or changing their culture for the better.
-By building culture, it gives people a new perspective to look at their company and gives it authenticity.
+Building culture gives people a new perspective to look at their company and gives it authenticity.
 You are going to have to be active and talk to everyone to build a culture to successfully regenerate a business.
 Business owners have to start working harder to have culture develop in the workplace.

 What Makes Up Culture